paracrawl/giawarc/README.md

 ## Installation

 First make sure Go is installed.
+On recent operating systems, simply installing from the system package manager should do.
 On ancient versions of Ubuntu Linux, the recipe is:

     apt-get install software-properties-common python-software-properties
-    add-apt-repository ppa:longsleep/golang-backports
+    add-apt-repository ppa:gophers/archive
     apt-get update
-    apt-get install golang-go
+    apt-get install golang-1.10-go
+    ln -s /usr/lib/go-1.10/bin/go /usr/local/bin

+Do not use a newer version than 1.10.

 Then do,